englekk/handbook-docs/Uno/03 - Working with foreign code.md

 ## Delegates

 Foreign Code will also allow you to pass delegates to your foreign methods.
-Whilst the end result is the same, the details vary a little between Java & Objective-C so let's tackle them seperately:
+Whilst the end result is the same, the details vary a little between Java & Objective-C so let's tackle them separately:

 **Objective-C:**